syiming/testbed/docs/source/support/gcp.md

 ### Run the training script

-By following command, the program in VM will read data from bucket to build train transformer model.
+By the following command, the program in VM will read data from bucket to build and train the transformer model.
 Then the model results/checkpoints will be stored into bucket.

 ```bash
 python3 transformer_main.py \